enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/index.md

 title: Styling
 ---

 Since Enhance is standards based you are free to style however you like.
-You can add a stylesheet to the public folder and start cowboying styles like an absolute badass or bring whatever tooling you like as long as it can output a static CSS file to the public folder of your app you are good to go.
+You can add a stylesheet to the public folder and start cowboying styles like an absolute badass or bring whatever tooling you like.
+As long as your CSS tooling can output a static CSS file to the public folder of your app will be good to go.

 ## Plain old CSS like we used to do, but better